loomio/loomio-docs/oric/src/for-success.md

 *This page will help your board make best use of Loomio's platform and tools.*

-To successfully shift your board's processes into a new technology platform will take conscious effort.
-You need to build new patterns of work — as a whole board and as individual directors.
+Adopting Loomio will take conscious effort.
+It means a new way of working—as a whole board and as individual directors.

 Using Loomio can save you time and improve your decisions and your accountability.
 But to reap those rewards, the first step is to agree on how to make best use of the platform and the tools.
 'Best use' is not universal; it depends on the circumstances of your corporation and your directors.